Windows Remote Desktop File Transfer: Detailed How-to Guide

 Best Use Case: Transferring large files or bulk data securely.

-Allows users to share entire drives between local and remote computers for seamless file transfers.
+This enables you to share entire drives between local and remote computers.

 Advantages: